-If a selling with a discretionary surtax into the county where the selling dealer is located, surtax is collected at the county rate where the delivery is made . dealer located in any with or without a discretionary surtax sells and delivers into counties with different discretionary surtax rates, surtax is collected at the county rate where the delivery is made .
+If a selling with a discretionary surtax sells and delivers into the county where the selling dealer is located, surtax is collected at the county rate where the delivery is made . dealer located in any with or without a discretionary surtax into counties with different discretionary surtax rates, surtax is collected at the county rate where the delivery is made .
 Florida county with or without a discretionary surtax into counties without a discretionary surtax, surtax is not collected.
-If on out of If an out-of-state selling dealer into a Florida county with a discretionary surtax, surtax is collected at the county rate where the delivery is made . ii aii out-oi into a Florida county without a discretionary surtax, surtax is not collected.
+If an out-of-state selling dealer dealer sells and delivers into a Florida county with a discretionary surtax, surtax is collected at the county rate where the delivery is made . into a Florida county without a discretionary surtax, surtax is not collected.